tytydraco/yessleep/out/Where_one_wound_heals_another_one_opens.md

 “Where the fuck is Mallory, Chase?
 Is she okay?”

 “She’s fine, Leon.
 We’re busy right now, though.
 I’ll have her give you a call later tonight.”
-As he closed the door, Leon wedged his arm into the gap.
+As he closed the door, I wedged my arm into the gap.

 “She missed pickup, Chase.
 Her week was supposed to start today.”